Digital Identity Systems

 The Wastes

 Whatever keeps you aliveNo formal identity law.
+No consistent framework.
 Disputes resolved by Waste Lords, personal reputation, or violence.
 Identity is what you can defend.
 The law is survival.

 Holographic identity scanners at every checkpoint, every transaction point, every threshold between public and private space.
 Amber and cyan diagnostic displays cycling through biometric data, neural signature readouts, chain verification status.
 The clinical sterility of machines deciding whether you're real.